Does a “plastic free coffee maker” even exist? Well…kind of.

 Yes, there might be plastic parts on the outside, and there might be plastic parts on the inside.
 This is literally unavoidable in modern drip coffee makers, but who cares!
 We’re only concerned about the parts that have prolonged contact with water, and that means the reservoir.

 The reservoir is where the water sits while it heats up, and logic dictates that that’s where the plastic taste is coming from.
-In case you slept through high school chemistry…heat makes molecules go crazy.
+In case you slept through high school chemistry … heat makes molecules go crazy.
 When water molecules and plastic molecules go crazy together, bad things happen because plastic molecules will sleep with just about anyone.
 I know, the coffee may flow through a plastic filter basket, but that basket is lined with a paper or Gold Tone coffee filter.
 Also, the coffee spends minimal time in direct contact with the filter basket’s plastic spout which seriously limits any molecular craziness that might taint your coffee.
 The water reservoir is definitely the culprit.

-As of right now, there are only a small number of coffee makers in the known universe that have stainless steel (or glass) reservoirs, and they range in price from a steakhouse dinner for two to an entire car payment.
+As of right now, there are only a small number of automatic drip coffee makers in the known universe that have stainless steel (or glass) reservoirs, and they range in price from a steakhouse dinner for two to an entire car payment.
 On the lower end of the price scale is the Bunn Velocity Brew line which will run you anywhere from about $100 to $200.
 According to Bunn, all of the Velocity Brew coffee makers have stainless steel water reservoirs (I asked them).
 The more expensive plastic free coffee makers I’ll be discussing here are the Bunn VP-17 (read full review here), the Behmor Brazen Plus (review), and the OXO On Barista Brain 12 Cup Coffee Maker.
 Honorable mention goes to the much-ballyhooed Technivorm Moccamaster.
 The $300+ Moccamaster has a plastic water reservoir, but it drains into a stainless steel heating unit.
 Hence, it doesn’t actually qualify as a “plastic free coffee maker” but, like the Bunns and the Brazen and the OXO, it’s plastic-free where it matters.

 Wait, you’re broke?
 Don’t fret!
 If you’re short on Benjamins, there are other much cheaper options available as well.